CommerceExperts/searchhub-docs/docs/smartquery/rest-service.rst

   - **searchQuery**: the final search query.
 This is the master or the user query.
   - **redirect**: URL to a landing page or null if no redirect is configured.
   - **successful**: `true` if the query could be handled by smartQuery
-  - **potentialCorrections**: an optional array of 1 or more queries that could be a correction to the given query.
-This is only given if no reliable masterQuery could be found.
+  - **potentialCorrections**: an optional array of 1 or 2 queries that could be a correction to the given query.
+Only in case no reliable masterQuery could be found.

 Integration with sessionID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the `search collector`_ is integrated into the frontend of your system, it is recommended to pass the corresponding sessionId to smartQuery.
-This sessionId is used for clusters with queries under test to distribute the search traffic evenly between both queries.
-Without the sessionId, the informative value and success rate of these tests are lower.
+If the `search collector`_ is integrated into your system's frontend, it's advisable to pass the corresponding sessionId to smartQuery.
+This sessionId helps ensure that search traffic for queries under testing is evenly distributed across both versions.
+Without the sessionId, the reliability and accuracy of these tests is significantly reduced.

 For implementation, the value of the :code:`SearchCollectorSession` cookie *MUST* be used and passed with the 'sessionId' parameter.
-Using a different will lead to unexpected results.
-If the :code:`SearchCollectorSession` cookie does not exist or is not provided for a request, don't set the 'sessionId' parameter at all.
+Using a different value may result in unexpected behavior.
+If the :code:`SearchCollectorSession` cookie is missing or not available for a request, the 'sessionId' parameter should not be set.

+More information about this extended integration in the `best practice`_ section.

 Configuration
 -------------